pi-hole/docker-base-images/README.md

 Tag Patterns:

+- `latest` tag: This is always the most recently tagged / scheduled build of `buster`
 - Debian flavour tags: `stretch`, `buster`, `bullseye`.
 These are always the latest builds for the given flavour.
 - Version tags with Debian flavour, such as `v1.1-buster`.
 Version tags are for a specific release of Dockerfile, however there are still regular builds to pull in changes from the base Debian layers, such as security updates.
 - Branch based tags.
 These are always in sync with the branch matching the tag name and should only be used for testing and development purposes.